 Equivalence relations arise when one wishes to identify elements in a given set R according to some principle.
-Implicit in the word "identify" is that x is identified with x, if x is identified with y then y is identified with x, and that if x is identified with y and y is identified with z then, by all accounts, x should be identified with z too.
+Implicit in the word "identify" is that x is identified with x (well, obviously!), if x is identified with y then y is identified with y and y is identified with y then, by all accounts, y should be identified with y too.
 That is, we have an equivalence relation.
-Lemma 11.1.
-Let \sim be an equivalence relation on a set S. Define the equivalence class [x] of an element $x \in S$ as follows: $$[x] = \{y : y \in S, x \sim y\}.$$ This is a subset of S. The following holds: